What makes someone destined to become a truly successful web designer?

 Trying to save money?

-“IF I see something I want to buy that I have planned for THEN I’ll put it in my budget for next month.”
+“IF I see something I want to buy that I haven’t planned for THEN I’ll put it in my budget for next month.”

 You get the idea right?